-This information is for the general reader and so does not attempt to provide a comprehensive bibliography of PPA references.
+This page is for the general reader and so does not attempt to provide a comprehensive bibliography of PPA references.
 There are many books and articles about Special Forces that refer to the Popski story but they generally only reproduce sections of Popski’s book without new material and sometimes introduce errors.
 For background context foPPA recommends reading any and all of the books by Long Range Desert Group personnel, as well as, of course, Lawrence and Doughty.
 All books are in English unless indicated otherwise.

 Lieutenant-Colonel Vladimir Peniakoff DSO MC